bio-raum/FooDMe2/docs/user_doc/usage.md

 nextflow run bio-raum/FooDMe2 -profile myprofile,test
 ```

-where `your_profile` can either be a site-specific config file or one of the built-in [profiles](#without-a-site-specific-config-file).
+where `myprofile` can either be a site-specific config file or one of the built-in [profiles](installation/#software-provisioning).
 This test requires an active internet connection to download the test data.

 ## Command-line option